volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type PartialType = Partial<Type>;
 ```

-It can be used to update an object of a given type with a subset of properties:
+It can be used to update an object of a particular type with a subset of properties:

 ```typescript
 interface User {